-Ewa Iżykowska belongs to the group of the most outstanding Polish singers.
-She graduated from Frederic Chopin Academy of Music in Warsaw where she studied singing under Prof. Kazimiera Goławska.
-She continued her studies at the Accademia Musicale Chigiana in Siena, Accademia di Santa Cecilia in Rome and Teatro alla Scala in Milan under Giulietta Simionato and Eduardo Miller.
-She is also summa cum laude graduate of Academy of Drama in Warsaw, Poland.
+Ewa Iżykowska belongs to a group of the most outstanding Polish singers.
+She graduated from the Frederic Chopin Academy of Music in Warsaw where she studied with Kazimiera Goławska.
+She continued her studies at the Accademia Musicale Chigiana in Siena, Accademia di Santa Cecilia in Rome, and Teatro alla Scala in Milan with Giulietta Simionato and Eduardo Mueller.
+She is also a summa cum laude graduate of the Academy of Drama in Warsaw.

-Ewa Iżykowska is a distinguished oratorio – cantata singer.
-Her repertoire includes the best known works starting from Baroque through Romantic oratorios to contemporary works like Mahler’s Symphony No. 7 or Gorecki Symphony No. 3 and the whole oratorio repertoire of Penderecki.
-During her life she performed in Europe, both Americas, Philippines and Russia.
+Additionally, Ewa is a distinguished oratorio singer.
+Her repertoire includes the best known works starting from Baroque through Romantic oratorios to contemporary works like Mahler’s Symphony No. 7 and Gorecki’s Symphony No. 3, including the whole oratorio repertoire of Penderecki.
+She has performed in Europe, North and South America, the Philippines, and Russia.
 She has recorded with Polish Radio & TV and Austria TV ORF.
 In 2000, she started her world-wide tour with two solo recitals: “From Baroque to Contemporary Music’’ and ’’Songs of Chopin and Paderewski’’.

 Since 2000 she has shared her experience with young students at the University in Olsztyn, Poland, and the Polish Academy of Siences in Warsaw.
 She also became a vice director of the Keimyung F. Chopin Academy of Music in South Korea.